AriSmrd7/AriTree/README.md

 # Linktree Clone

-## Using Tailwind CSS for awesome style
+## Using HTML5 and Tailwind CSS for awesome style